Noisy Quantum Learning Theory: Introduction

 Making these concepts rigorous requires ruling out adaptive learning protocols that might otherwise compensate for noise.
 Our framework for proving the inefficiency of noisy quantum learning protocols, even with adaptive strategies, builds on the learning tree formalism of~\cite{chen2021exponentialseparationslearningquantum}, and in particular techniques from~\cite{nisq}.
 In the latter work, noisy quantum computers \emph{incapable} of fault-tolerant error correction were formalized as the complexity class $\textsf{NISQ}$, and it was shown that there exist oracles $O$ for which $\textsf{NISQ}^O \subsetneq \textsf{BQP}^O$, meaning that even adaptive NISQ protocols are superpolynomially slower than noiseless quantum computers for certain learning problems.
 Our refinement is to introduce a more physically realistic complexity class, $\textsf{NBQP}$, corresponding to \emph{noisy} quantum computers with a constant error rate per qubit per circuit layer.
 The noise rate is taken to be below the threshold for fault-tolerant error correction, so that $\textsf{NBQP} = \textsf{BQP}$.
 Accordingly, we refer to learning protocols captured by $\textsf{BQP}^O$ as \emph{ideal quantum learning}, and those captured by $\textsf{NBQP}^O$ as \emph{natural quantum learning}, which are depicted in Fig.~\ref{fig:idealnatural}.
 We demonstrate that for certain natural quantum learning problems, known to have an exponential advantage over conventional experiments with unentangled access, the corresponding oracles $O$ enforce $\textsf{NBQP}^O \subsetneq \textsf{BQP}^O$.
 A consequence is that noise can obviate the advantage of even adaptive quantum computing-enhanced experiments over conventional experiments.

 Given that several canonical results in quantum learning theory break down in noisy settings, what kinds of quantum advantages can still persist in the presence of such noise?
-A key insight is that many physical systems possess endogenous robustness: thermalizing systems have built-in noise resilience \cite{Chesi_2010, Brandao_2019, Kastoryano_2025}, and long-range correlations in many-body quantum systems can be protected by renormalization group structure \cite{happy_2015, Kim_2017, Lake_2025}.
-The robustness of the physical system and the fault-tolerant architecture of the quantum computer can meet in the middle, allowing exponential quantum advantages to survive.
+Our work suggests two avenues to realize practically meaningful gains in noisy quantum-enhanced experiments.
+Many physical systems possess endogenous robustness: thermalizing systems have built-in noise resilience \cite{Chesi_2010, Brandao_2019, Kastoryano_2025}, and long-range correlations in many-body quantum systems can be protected by renormalization group structure \cite{happy_2015, Kim_2017, Lake_2025}.
+A useful insight is that the robustness of the physical system and the fault-tolerant architecture of the quantum computer can meet in the middle, allowing exponential quantum advantages to survive.
 We demonstrate this through illustrative examples in which a natural error-correcting structure present in a class of quantum states synergizes with the error correction of the quantum computer.
 Furthermore, we construct natural quantum learning problems for which $\textsf{NISQ}^O \subsetneq \textsf{NBQP}^O$, showing that error-correcting the quantum computer provides a superpolynomial advantage even when the coupling to the experimental system remains noisy.

+Even in noisy regimes where asymptotic exponential quantum advantages disappear~\cite{Chen_2024_pauli, seif2024, Oh_2024, Liu_2025}, sub-exponential advantages can persist.
+Analyzing noisy quantum-enhacned experimental protocols requires tracking how complexity depends jointly on noise rates, quantum resources, and finite instance size, since practical experimental behavior is governed by these factors rather than asymptotic limits.
+Our Pauli-learning separation illustrates that even for a canonical quantum learning task, noise-sensitive effects yield meaningful quantum advantages that interpolate between idealized exponential separations and polynomial ones as the noise rate scales with instance size.
+Beyond quantum state learning, we apply noise- and resource-aware analyses to metrology, showing that single-parameter protocols achieving Heisenberg-limited sensitivity through active error correction can sustain this scaling only up to a timescale set by instance size, control speed, and device-probe coupling noise.